 COMMUNICATION STUDIES 1310.
 FUNDAMENTALS OF HUMAN COMMUNICATION.

 An introduction to the principles and fundamental skills of effective communication in the contexts in public speaking, interpersonal communication and small group communication.
 This course will provide the student with opportunities for improvement in various communication situations.
 Fall, Spring, Summer.
-Prerequisite: None.
-Three semester hours

 COMMUNICATION STUDIES 1311.
 SURVEY OF MASS COMMUNICATION.

 An overview of the history, philosophy, operation, and societal impact of print and electronic media including books, newspapers, magazines, motion pictures, recordings, radio and television.
 As needed.
-Prerequisite: None.
-Three semester hours

 COMMUNICATION STUDIES 1312.
-WRITING FOR THE MEDIA.
-Introduction to the basic writing skills/styles for social media, print, broadcast, advertising and public relations.
+WRITING FOR DIGITAL MEDIA.

+Introduction to the basic writing skills/styles for digital media, print, broadcast, advertising and public relations.
 Fall.
-Prerequisite: None.
-Three semester hours

-COMMUNICATION STUDIES 2320, INTERPERSONAL COMMUNICATION.
+COMMUNICATION STUDIES 2320.
+INTERPERSONAL COMMUNICATION.